Structure and use of the "My Publications" list

 - Click on "Finish".
 Citavi will create a BibTeX file in .bib format in the desired location.
 You can then upload the created file to Gutenberg Research Elements as described on this FAQ page.

-- Call up the detail page of the entry after you have added it to your list of publications.
+- Access the detail page of the record after you have added it to your publication list.
+To do this, select the required title of the entry by double-clicking on it to call up the detailed view.

-- Select the "Edit record" button and enter your name under Editors on the following page to add it to the list.
-Here you can also remove your name from the list of authors, if necessary.
+- Select "Add manual record" by "Data Sources" and enter your name under "Editors" on the following page to add it to the list.
+If necessary, you can also delete your name from the list of authors in this section.When you have finished entering your name, scroll down and click the "Save" button to save the process.
+You will see the changes on the previous page by "Data sources".

-- Scroll down to the "Links" section and click on the "Edit" button.
+- Scroll to the "Links" section → "User" and click the "Edit" button.

-- On the following page, select the "Edited by" setting from the drop-down list next to the "Link Type" label and then click on "Update".
+- On the following page, select next to "Link Type" the function "Edited by" from the drop-down-list, and then click "Update".

-- You will then return to the detail page of the entry, where the status should now be set as "Edited by" in the "Links" section.
+- You will be returned to the detail page of the record, where the status should now be set as "Edited by" in the "Links" section.

 Please note that the automatic assignment of publications may take some time after adding name variants.